robbiebusinessacc/template_web_scraper/README.md

 2. `python3 example_usage.py`

-The script will scrape the data from WHO website, parse the HTML and save the data to a CSV file.
+The script will scrape the data from worldometers website, parse the HTML and save the data to a CSV file.

 ## Tests